armytag/langs/qathebo/grammar/morphology.md

 <p>λ-<abbr>NUM(-POSS)-CASE(-TENSE)</abbr></p>
 </div>

+The citation form for nouns is the singular, accusative form with no other affixes.

 ### Animacy Groups (Class/Gender)

 There are five classes of nouns that determine the noun's declension pattern.
 Specifically, a noun's class affects number marking, verb and modifier agreement, and word order.